 In either case, by consulting a lawyer immediately, you are giving yourself the best opportunity at a successful outcome.
 Having a powerful set of resources and a wealth of knowledge for your defense is an important part of defending computer & internet criminal violations.

 In some cases, when the client’s legal rights have been violated by the police, a court challenge may be filed regarding the actual violation that may lead to the evidence being suppressed, and as a result, the case being dismissed.

-Not only do our Knoxville, Tennessee Lawyers have the necessary legal experience, they also have effectively litigated a number of internet crime cases over the years.
+Not only do our Knoxville lawyers have the necessary legal experience, they also have effectively litigated a number of internet crime cases over the years.

 For a free in-person case evaluation, please contact one of our attorneys to setup an appointment.
 We offer weekend and evening appointments for your convenience.
 Call 865-540-8300 or email email@example.com.
 We look forward to the opportunity to answer your questions.